linkerd/linkerd2/doc/automatic-tls.md

     parent = "automatic-tls"
 +++

-As of [Conduit v0.5.0][conduit-v0.5.0], Conduit can be configured to automatically instrument applications to communicate with Transport Layer Security (TLS).
+As of [Conduit v0.5.0][conduit-v0.5.0], Conduit can be configured to automatically negotiate Transport Layer Security (TLS) for proxy-to-proxy communication.

 When TLS is enabled, Conduit automatically establishes and authenticates secure, private connections between Conduit proxies.
 This is done without